Effective counting on translation surfaces: Introduction

 The main purpose of this paper is to estimate the error term in the above result, that is to establish that

 for some $\kappa>0$.
 In order to state our result in its full generality we need to introduce more precise terminology.

+In this paper, the notations $g = O(f)$ and $g = O_A(f)$ mean respectively that $f, g$ are functions of a variable $x$, $A$ is a parameter, and there is a constant $C$ (depending on $A$) such that for all $x$, $g(x) \leq Cf(x)$.
+We will use $f \ll g $ and $f \ll_A g$ synonymously with $f = O(g)$ and $f = O_A(g)$.
 Let $\cH$ be a stratum of translation surfaces, let $G = \SL_2(\bR)$ and let $\cL \subset \cH$ be the closure of a $G$-orbit in $\cH$.
-By recent breakthrough results of Eskin, Mirzakhani and Mohammadi \cite{EM, EMMprime}, $\cL$ is the intersection of $\cH$ with a linear suborbifold, and is the support of a smooth ergodic probability measure $\mu$, which we will call the {\em flat measure of $\cL$.} We will refer to $(\cL, \mu)$ as a {\em locus} (the terminology `affine invariant manifold' is also in common use).
+By recent breakthrough results of Eskin, Mirzakhani and Mohammadi \cite{EsMi, EsMiMo}, $\cL$ is the intersection of $\cH$ with a linear suborbifold, and is the support of a smooth ergodic probability measure $\mu$, which we will call the {\em flat measure of $\cL$.} We will refer to $(\cL, \mu)$ as a {\em locus} (the terminology `affine invariant manifold' is also in common use).